-The LHU Board meetings are held the third Wednesday of every month, except for July and December, at 6:30 pm in C-10.
+The LHU Board meetings are held the third Wednesday of every month, except for July and December, at 6:30 pm in D-4.
 All Board meetings are open to the public, and anyone is welcome to attend.
 The agenda starts with an invitation for community comments, which is a public comment period in which anyone who wishes to address the Board is welcome to speak.
 Advance notice is preferred, but not required.
 In the interest of time, the Chairman reserves the right to limit the time allocated to each speaker.
-The agenda for the Board meeting is published the week before the meeting on the school website, and the minutes for the Board meetings are available in the office for community members to view.
+Minutes for the LHU Board meetings are available in the office for community members to view.

 What are the roles and responsibilities of the LHU Board?

 The LHU Board has 4 primary responsibilities:

 - To develop the mission and vision of the school;

 - To develop a long term strategic plan consistent with the mission and vision;